cyber-girlfriend

 When implementing this skill for a user:

-• create or update the config file
+• create or update the local config file

-• keep scripts reusable and config-driven
+• keep the state script reusable and config-driven

 • verify syntax and one end-to-end dry run when possible